NSanjay/keyword-and-semantic-search/README.md

 is a variation of the TF-IDF algorithm.

 The top k retrieved paragraphs are filtered to obtain the top 10 pages with the highest scored paragraphs.
 Two paragraphs are considered for each page.
-The embeddings of the query, and each sentence are obtained using the USE model.
+The embeddings of the query, and each paragraph are obtained using the USE model.
 The USE model is used here, as it works well with individual words, sentences and short paragraphs [[Source](https://www.tensorflow.org/hub/tutorials/semantic_similarity_with_tf_hub_universal_encoder)].
+Splitting each paragraph into invididual sentences and then retrieving the embeddings resulted in a significant increase in latency ( > 10 seconds).
 The [Universal Sentence Encoder-Lite](https://tfhub.dev/google/universal-sentence-encoder-lite/2) model is used here for latency purposes.

 The semantic similarities are computed using the dot product between the query and the different sentences.